Lisa F. Grumet

 Associate Professor of Law

 Director, Diane Abbey Law Institute for Children and Families

-Before joining NYLS in August 2013, Professor Grumet worked at the New York City Law Department as Chief of Policy and Planning for the Family Court Division during a time of significant juvenile justice reform in New York City.
+Before joining NYLS, Professor Grumet worked at the New York City Law Department as Chief of Policy and Planning for the Family Court Division during a time of significant juvenile justice reform in New York City.
 She previously served as a Senior Counsel in the Law Department’s Legal Counsel and General Litigation Divisions and at the 2010 Charter Revision Commission.
 She worked with New York City officials on a range of education policy issues, including compliance with federal civil rights laws and mayoral control of schools.
 She also served as lead trial-level counsel in the separation of church and state cases Bronx Household of Faith v.
 Board of Education and Skoros v.
 City of New York.
 She has taught as a lecturer-in-law and adjunct professor at Columbia and Fordham Law Schools.
 She was a staff attorney for the U.S. Court of Appeals for the Second Circuit and, while in law school, worked for the Campaign for Fiscal Equity.